basgbasg/test/README.md

 ![image](https://github.com/basgbasg/test/assets/133644970/e9cb11f3-ee0f-41df-bdc1-757a28448fc0)

-Number of months (greater than three):
+### Number of months (greater than three)
+Enter the repayment number of months, then click 'OK'.